You have no items in your shopping cart.

 Puglia features stunning coastline, vivid turquoise waters, quaint towns and villages, charming countryside and of course beautiful food and wine.
 One of the best ways to explore this area would be by doing a road trip, so you have plenty of time and freedom to scout all that it has to offer.
 Here are some of our top picks:

 Within Puglia sits the small town and commune of Alberobello, known for its trulli- a cluster of whitewashed stone huts that feature cone-shaped roofs, built of limestone and drywall.
-The local rulers ordered the peasants of the time to make these structures so they would be easy enough to tear down in the case of a royal inspection, part of an elaborate plan in the 1500s so that the rich could evade paying taxes to the king.
+Local tradition has it that local rulers ordered the peasants of the time to make these structures so they would be easy enough to tear down in the case of a royal inspection, part of an elaborate plan in the 16th Century so that the rich could evade paying taxes to the king.
 They stand as a symbol of the lengths the powerful will go to keep their wealth as well as the perseverance of the powerless in times of hardship.
 As with everywhere in Italy, Alberobello is a town steeped in abundant history, if you’re into museums, churches, walking tours and of course good wine, this is your place.

-This beautiful coastal town is the most Eastern point of Italy and still serves as an active port with a fishing fleet.
+This beautiful coastal town is the Easternmost point of Italy and still serves as an active port with a fishing fleet.
 It features crystal blue waters with white sand beaches, diving spots and rocks and two lakes further inland- the perfect location for water-bound lovers.
-Otranto is home to the 15th century Aragonese Castle and an 11th century cathedral, which boasts ornate mosaic flooring.
+Otranto is home to the 15th-century Aragonese Castle and an 11th-century cathedral with ornate mosaic flooring.
 Truly a beautiful small town, there’s not much that can beat staring out towards the ocean and sharing a bottle of wine with a loved one here.

 You have no items in wishlist.